bradtxufl/axway-open-docs/content/en/docs/central/env_gw_mgmt/api_service_details.md

 ### Version Information

 This section contains the name of the version that is selected, the user who created the version and who last modified it.
 You can also view the date and time that the service was created and last modified.
-It lists the type of specification represented by the service version (OAS2, OAS3, WSDL, Protobuf, etc.) as well.
+It lists the type of specification represented by the service version (OAS2, OAS3, WSDL, Protobuf, etc.).

 ### Specification Tab

 This tab displays the contract or methods for your selected API service version.
 You can download your specification file and review it in this tab.
-Some specification types provide a visualization of your API Methods and some fields are collapsible.
+Some specification types provide a visualization of your API methods and some fields are collapsible.
 You may be able to see additional information by clicking to open relevant methods or models.

 ### Endpoints Tab

-This tab contains a table listing the URLs pointing to deployed instances of the API Service.
+This tab contains a table listing the URLs pointing to deployed instances of the API service.
 For each result in the table you can view the URL and an indicator of who last modifed the endpoint and when.
 You can delete endpoints from their line in the table.

 ### Catalog Items Tab